JustinMountain/our-civic-voice/README.md

 The plan for moving passed the MVP involves setting up a user-driven database for sample communications, adding templates for use in connecting with representatives.

-### Up Next

-1. Ensure the header row is as expected before populating the DB
-2. Loop over each row, populating the db

-*I need this script to run the script to drop tables for testing.*

-I need to add NOT NULL to appropriate attributes in DB creation step

 ### Useful Commands

 ```